-UW-Madison - CIO - NetID Appropriate Use Standards
+UW-Madison - IT - NetID Appropriate Use Standards

 The NetID Appropriate Use Standards apply to those who are configuring applications or systems for UW-Madison business that are protected by username/password credentials.

 Presentation of a NetID username alone (without the associated password) is not sufficient to authorize access to protected resources.